USA Tourist Visa

 *Note: B1/B2 Combined Visa – Most commonly issued for maximum flexibility

-Requirements for a US Tourist Visa
+Eligibility to Apply for a US Visit Visa from Australia

 To apply for a B1/B2 visa, you must: